 Use this tiny toolkit to get the word out on behalf of candidates and causes you care about.
 There's enough trash talking going on that I hope you use these tools to be FOR something or someone, rather than against something or someone else.

-The first tool is the Content-Purpose-Audience Strategy™, which captures your thoughts at the top level:
+The first tool is the People-Information-Goals Strategy™, which captures your thoughts at the top level:

-- Content: The most important idea and crucial details to support it
+- Information: The most important idea and crucial details to support it

-- Purpose: The things you want people to think, feel or do after reading/hearing your case
+- Goals: The things you want people to think, feel or do after reading/hearing your case

 Download my Writing for Advocacy slide deck for a quick overview of the strategy and how it helps gather, organize and solidify your thoughts.
-Download the mini workbook for capturing the power of your ideas, which includes step-by-step instructions for using the Content-Purpose-Audience strategy and examples of successful opinion writing for various media.
+Download The Power of Your Ideas Playbook, which includes step-by-step instructions and examples of successful opinion writing for various media.

 Help others understand why they should vote for a particular candidate with an endorsement posted to your blog or social media accounts, published in the paper or aired on radio, TV or podcast.
 Recommendations are important tools for political action, yet many people feel awkward making them.
 The What-Why-How™ Strategy makes it easy to outline and explain the key reasons you support a candidate, using a logical framework that meets your audience's need:

-- Why you think it: an explanation of your rationale
+- Your rationale: why you think what you do.
+This is an explanation of your rationale.

-- How you know it's true: examples and evidence that prove your point
+- Your proof: how you know your position is true.
+These are the examples and evidence that prove your point.

 If you're working with a nonprofit organization, you can also share your ideas on ballot initiatives, constitutional amendments and other issues being considered by the public.
 TV and radio stations are required by law to provide free air time to nonprofits meeting specific criteria (so check with your local station before adding a PSA to your advocacy plan).